omahs/imx-docs/docs/main/guides/link-sdk/link-mintbyfiat.md

 Where
 - `sellerWalletAddress` - address of seller, crypto will be sent to this wallet address
 - `contractAddress` - contract address that will be used to mint NFT
-- `offerId` - offer ID that present offer that will be minted from partner
+- `offerId` - ID that represent offer that will be minted from partner, it can be tokenId, name of card, lottery and so on

 This displays the Link UI with loaded Moonpay widget: